TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.contentmanager.rst

       Look up a handler function based on the ``mimetype`` of *msg* (see next paragraph), call it, passing through all arguments, and return the result of the call.
-The expectation is that the handler will extract the payload from *msg* and return an object that encodes information about the extracted data.
+The expectation is that the handler will extract the payload kutoka *msg* and return an object that encodes information about the extracted data.

       To find the handler, look for the following keys in the registry,